w3f/polkadot-wiki/docs/learn/learn-assets.md

 transferring an insufficient asset to it; the account must already be on-chain by having more than the existential deposit in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
-However, assets deemed _sufficient_ can instantiate accounts and pay for transaction fees, such that users can transact on the Asset Hub without the need for
+However, assets deemed _sufficient_ can instantiate accounts and pay for transaction fees, such that users can transact on the AssetHub without the need for
 {{ polkadot: DOT. :polkadot }}{{ kusama: KSM. :kusama }}

 :::info Transaction Fees on Polkadot-JS UI